SiverDX/additional_enchantments/README.md

 - Default max. level: 6
 - Applies a poison effect to entities which deals magic damage
   - Also has a chance to spread to nearby targets (does not affect players or Tamable Animals owned by players)
-  - Targets can be blacklisted with `additional_enchantments:plague_blacklist`
+  - Targets can be blacklisted with the tag `additional_enchantments:plague_blacklist`
 - Enchantment level increases the duration, damage while reducing the time between damage ticks
   - In addition, it also increases the chance and range for the spread
 - Not compatible with the `Wither` enchantment